 - The Simpsons:

-- A newspaper article features a squirrel resembling Abraham Lincoln.
+- A newspaper article in "Radio Bart" features a squirrel resembling Abraham Lincoln.

 - An episode of WordGirl has Becky seeking a pinecone resembling Lincoln as part of a scavenger hunt she's participating in.

 - In Recess, T.J. is granted a corn chip in the shape of Lincoln's head for a perceived act of heroism due to his shiner.
 He hallucinates that the chip is talking to him and Honest Abe is saying he should tell the truth about how he got his black eye.